-- Include information about injuries, if children were present or hurt, police involvement, medical treatment, other help you got, or destruction of property.
+- Include information about injuries, if children were present or hurt, police involvement, medical treatment, other help you got, or destruction of property

-On this form you write your name, home address, home telephone number, workplace name, address, telephone number, and school.
+- Page 5 is the Plaintiff Confidential Information Form.
+Write your name, home address, home telephone number, workplace name, address, telephone number, and school.
 This information is confidential.
 The defendant, the defendant’s attorney, and the public are not allowed to see it.
 Only certain authorized persons who ask for this information can see it.
 But first they must file a Request for Access to Confidential Information form.

-- Motion for Impoundment
+Motion for Impoundment

-- if there is anything in your 209A papers that you need to keep from people who are allowed to see it.
+- If there is anything in your 209A papers that you need to keep from people who are allowed to see it.
 You might need to keep people who can look at your Plaintiff Confidential Information Form from seeing it.

 Petition Filed Pursuant to G.L. c.
 209A, § 11 Relative To Domesticated Animal(s) Use this form if your pets need protection from abuse.